-Four important notes concerning the assignment of users and roles:
+Three important notes concerning the assignment of users and roles:

 - Users must be assigned at least one role, or else they have no permissions.
-(Permissions are assigned by role.) - At least one user must be assigned the built-in ADMINISTRATOR role. - At least one user with the ADMINISTRATOR role should be defined without an expiration date to avoid losing access to the database. - There must be a corresponding role defined in the schema for any user-defined roles listed in the configuration file.
+(Permissions are assigned by role.) - At least one user must be assigned the built-in ADMINISTRATOR role. - There must be a corresponding role defined in the schema for any user-defined roles listed in the configuration file.